Seaford (Vic.)

 Seaford has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
-AreaSearch has identified 20 such projects likely affecting this region.
-Notable ones include the Frankston Basketball and Gymnastics Stadium Redevelopment, Seaford Child, Youth & Family Centre Upgrade and Expansion, and Frankston Line Shared Use Path Extension.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that may affect this region.
+Notable ones include the Frankston Basketball and Gymnastics Stadium Redevelopment, Seaford Child, Youth & Family Centre Upgrade and Expansion, Frankston Line Shared Use Path Extension, and Kananook Commuter Car Park.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.